Main Conference Day Two: November 28, 2018

 7:30 am - 8:00 am Check In and Networking Breakfast

-8:10 am - 8:50 am NASA Risk and Safety Culture: Minimizing the risk of a catastrophe by bringing the lessons of space homeDavid Loyd - Chief, Safety and Test Operations NASA
+8:10 am - 8:50 am NASA Risk and Safety Culture: Minimizing the risk of a catastrophe by bringing the lessons of space homeDavid Loyd - Assistant Director, Institutional Safety and Mission Assurance, NASA

 As the Chief of the Safety and Test Operations Division at NASA’s Johnson Space Center (JSC), David Loyd understands the challenge of integrating cutting-edge risk management practices and techniques throughout a large organization with an extraordinarily diverse mission.
 In this riveting presentation, you will learn how past mission and institutional failures helped NASA establish a safety culture and a uniform risk management environment.
 David will also discuss how the loss prevention industry has in uenced NASA’s approach to sustaining its unique, yet aging, infrastructure.